If you're a senior or retired person, be sure to understand and take advantage of the deductions available to reduce your income taxes each year.

 Anyone 65 and older by December 31 of the tax year is entitled to a higher standard deduction than younger folks.
 You can claim the higher deduction only if your spouse is older than 65 and you file a joint return.

-1. Medical and dental expenses.
-Medical expenses are often one of the largest expenses for retired people.
-Fortunately, some medical expenses are deductible.
-These include health insurance premiums (including Medicare premiums), long-term care insurance premiums, prescription drugs, nursing home care, and most other out-of-pocket heath care expenses.
+Medical and dental expenses are often one of the largest expenses for retired people.
+Fortunately, some of these expenses are deductible if you itemize your personal deductions.
+These include health insurance premiums (including Medicare premiums), long-term care insurance premiums, prescription drugs, nursing home care, and most other out-of-pocket healthcare expenses.

-3. Retirement plan contributions.
-Just because you are retired or semi-retired doesn't mean that you can't make tax-deductible contributions to retirement plans such as IRAs.
+Just because you're retired or semi-retired doesn't mean that you can't make tax-deductible contributions to retirement plans such as IRAs.
 Those over 50 have higher contribution limits for traditional IRAs, Roth IRAs, and 401(k)s.
-For example, a married couple over 50 can contribute as much as $12,000 to an IRA (for the 2009 tax year) and deduct the amount from their income tax.

-Or, you may prefer to contribute to a Roth IRA.
+Or, you might prefer to contribute to a Roth IRA.
 You'll pay taxes on the income you contribute now, but the withdrawals upon retirement are tax-free.
-This means no tax need be paid on all the interest or other income earned by your Roth IRA investments.
+So, no tax must be paid on all the interest or other income earned by your Roth IRA investments.

 Retirees with their own businesses may also establish SEP-IRAs, Simple IRAs, Keogh plans, and solo 401(k) plans that have higher contribution limits for those over 55.

 Many retirees continue to run their own businesses or start new ones.
 For example, some retired employees work part-time as a consultant for their former employers and other clients.